close

 Products must be labeled with the name and address of the producer, a list of ingredients, and a statement indicating that the product is not subject to food safety regulations.

-See also Food Handlers Permit Missouri: A Guide to Safe Food Handling
+See also Food Wells in Maine: A Comprehensive Guide to Safe and Efficient Food Handling

 Leave a Comment